Jewish Arts & Bookfest

 JWeekly Logo

-For information about becoming an exhibitor, please reach out to magnesprograms@berkeley.edu.
+For information about becoming an sponsor or exhibitor, please reach out to magnesprograms@berkeley.edu.

 Prayer shawl bag